Anaminus/rbxmk/rbxmk/doc/USAGE.md

 available in [DOCUMENTATION.md](DOCUMENTATION.md#resolve-chain).*

 ## References

-A **reference** is a list of strings that specify a location to read data from (in the case of `rbxmk.input`), or to write data to (in the case of `rbxmk.output`).
+A **reference** is a list of strings that specify a location to read data from (`rbxmk.input`), or to write data to (`rbxmk.output`).
 Usually, each successive string specifies a piece of data within the data referred to by the previous string.

 For example, the first string can refer to the location of a file in the file system.
 Depending on the format of the file, the next string in the reference